QIDITECH/QIDI_PLUS4/README.md

 For convenience, QIDI provides version-specific packaged files.
 Please download the necessary compressed package file prefixed with "PLUS4."
 Select the appropriate branch for download, with each branch name reflecting the corresponding version.

-## V1.6.0 Update Content
+## V1.7.0 Update Content

+**Note:**
-**Note:** After updating, the Klipper configuration file will be replaced.
+After updating, the Klipper configuration file will be replaced.
 The previous configuration file will be backed up as `printer_{datetime}.cfg`, printer recalibration will be required.

-1. Added network testing functionality.
-2. Added support for AX300 and AX600 Wi-Fi adapters.
-3. Optimized chamber heating logic: chamber heating starts only when the heated bed reaches the specified temperature.
-4. Added temperature limits and reminders (chamber, heated bed, nozzle) on the Fluidd page.
-5. Fixed an issue where disconnection caused online updates to crash.
-6. Fixed the problem of losing settings after rebooting following a language switch.
-7. Enhanced support for LAN mode.
+If you have a multi-color box, it is recommended to disconnect the box power supply.
+After the firmware update is completed, connect the multi-color box again, and the box will automatically update the firmware

+1. Support multi-color printing related functions.
+2. Fixed the bug that printing cannot be paused during printing.

 ## The online update version will be uploaded later.
 If you have already updated this version earlier, please ignore the online update prompt.